All COVID-19 related information can be found under the Parent Resources section of our Remote Learning page.

 - For our Upper School (Mayhew Street) campus, we convene in the parking lot of St. Teresa’s Church on Roseclair Street

 While our day-to-day work is teaching and learning in preparation for college, please know that your children’s safety is our highest priority.
 We take this matter seriously and personally.
 If you have any questions or suggestions, please do not hesitate to reach out to me at any time.

 If your student(s) encounter bullying, we urge them to reach out to us at our designated email account, firstname.lastname@example.org.

-If you have a recommendation for an improvement to school safety or a recommendation for our Safety Information page, please email Teresa Rodriguez, our Director of Family and Community Relations, at email@example.com.
+If you have a recommendation for an improvement to school safety or a recommendation for our Safety Information page, please email Amanda Kay Loring, Director of Operations, at email@example.com.